Using Tinder When Travelling + Helpful Tips When Using It On The Road

 On my way to a Tinder date in Spain

-If you are a solo traveler and looking for some company, I do encourage using Tinder.
+If you are a solo traveller and looking for some company, I do encourage using Tinder.
 But of course, use the app with extreme caution.
-There are a lot of crazy people out there, fake profiles, weirdos, or you could essentially fall for a local.
+There are a lot of crazy people out there, fake profiles, weirdos, or you could essentially fall for a local (whoops, I did).

 Here are some Tinder travel tips or findings I can share:

-- Some people may not want to date a traveler so it may be helpful to state that you are just visiting in your profile.
+- Some people may not want to date a traveller so it may be helpful to state that you are just visiting in your profile.
 Or maybe not.

 - Also, include in your profile when you are in the area.
 I wrote that I was looking to hang out and do fun local things.

 - Lots of guys don’t actually read profiles and just swipe right/yes to everything and deal with the consequences later.
 I asked my dates as well as my guy friends so this is in fact, a fact.

 - Not everyone fills out their profiles.
 In Spain, I would say 95% of the guys had no info on their profile.
 Maybe their height in cms at most and what school they went to or the company they work for.
 Very unlike North American profiles who sometimes include too much.